kmaida/auth-architecture/bff-hb/README.md

 ## How BFF-HB Authentication Works

 Here are the steps for authentication in this BFF-HB example.
-Most of the authentication lifecycle is handled by the [FusionAuth Angular SDK](https://github.com/FusionAuth/fusionauth-javascript-sdk/tree/main/packages/sdk-angular "https://github.com/FusionAuth/fusionauth-javascript-sdk/tree/main/packages/sdk-angular") and [Hosted Backend](https://fusionauth.io/docs/apis/hosted-backend "https://fusionauth.io/docs/apis/hosted-backend").
+Most of the authentication lifecycle is handled by the [FusionAuth React SDK](https://github.com/FusionAuth/fusionauth-javascript-sdk/tree/main/packages/sdk-react "https://github.com/FusionAuth/fusionauth-javascript-sdk/tree/main/packages/sdk-react") and [Hosted Backend](https://fusionauth.io/docs/apis/hosted-backend "https://fusionauth.io/docs/apis/hosted-backend").

 1. User navigates to the frontend app